ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 # kotlinx.coroutines by example tl;dr

-Kotlin's standard library provides low-level coroutine APIs mostly for libraries.
-Common language keywords like `async` and `await` are not included in the standard library.
+Kotlin's standard library provides low-level coroutine APIs mostly for libraries, but common language keywords like `async` and `await` are not included.
 Use `kotlinx.coroutines` as high-level coroutine-enabled primitives(`async` and `await`).
-For the `kotlinx-coroutines-core` module, see [this](README.md#using-in-your-projects)
+For the `kotlinx-coroutines-core` module, see
+[this](README.md#using-in-your-projects)

 ## Table of contents